lucaryholt/knowledge_portal/README.md

 Some possible solutions for this could be:
  - An embedded html IDE in the app (out of scope for this project).
  - A html preview site, that you could point to a local html file and then edit that file in your IDE of choice (with jQuery updating the preview at intervals).
- - Or using the already existing live-preview editor on **/editing** (the only drawback is that this does not have autocompletion).

 #### Own formatting